A central limit theorem for the Benjamini-Hochberg false discovery proportion under a factor model: Introduction

-There are fewer results on the limiting distribution of the FDP for dependent test statistics.
-Using the proof methodology of \cite{Neuvial2008}, \cite{DR11} derive a CLT for the FDP of the BH procedure for one sided testing, when the test statistics follow an equi-correlated Gaussian model, with correlation parameter $\rho\to0$ as the number of tests $m\to\infty$. \cite{DR16} extend this result to settings where the Gaussian test statistics follow arbitrary dependence structures but the average pairwise correlation of the test statistics, and the average 2nd and 4th powers of the pairwise correlations of the test statistics satisfy some constraints.
+There are fewer results on the limiting distribution of the FDP for dependent test statistics. \cite{FarcomeniDependence} derives a CLT for the FDP of the plug-in procedure when the $p$-values are stationary and satisfy some mixing conditions but for brevity omits explicitly stated FDP CLTs for the standard BH procedure.
+Using the proof methodology of \cite{Neuvial2008}, \cite{DR11} derive a CLT for the FDP of the BH procedure for one sided testing, when the test statistics follow an equicorrelated Gaussian model, with correlation parameter $\rho\to0$ as the number of tests $m\to\infty$. \cite{DR16} extend this result to settings where the Gaussian test statistics follow arbitrary dependence structures but the average pairwise correlation of the test statistics, and the average 2nd and 4th powers of the pairwise correlations of the test statistics satisfy some constraints.

 In \cite{DR16}, CLTs for the FDP are derived under two distinct regimes.
 In their first regime, the average pairwise correlation among test statistics is strictly greater than $\mathcal{O}(1/m)$ for $m$ tests.
 Under this regime, the FDP is not $\sqrt{m}$-consistent for the product of the FDR control parameter with the limiting proportion of nulls, and the FDP only converges to a Gaussian with scale factors much smaller than $\sqrt{m}$.
 Their other regime considered has an average correlation among test statistics that is at most $\mathcal{O}(1/m)$.
 For this regime \cite{DR16} derive a CLT for the FDP with $\sqrt{m}$ scaling, but they require a restrictive assumption which they call ``vanishing-second order", precluding settings where there are short-range correlations of constant order.
-Examples of test statistic correlation matrices to which \cite{DR16} will not apply include tridiagonal Toeplitz correlation matrices as well as a block correlation matrices of constant block size, both of which are simple models of interest for studying multiple testing under dependence.
+Examples of test statistic correlation matrices to which \cite{DR16} will not apply include tridiagonal Toeplitz correlation matrices as well as block correlation matrices of constant block size, both of which are simple models of interest for studying multiple testing under dependence.